AVEO Pharmaceuticals Inc. (AVEO) Reveals an Earnings Mystery

 H.C.
 Wainwright gave a rating of “Buy” to AVEO, setting the target price at $1.75 in the report published on September 11th of the previous year.

-After a stumble in the market that brought AVEO to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 39.19% of gains for the given period.
+After a stumble in the market that brought AVEO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.20% of loss for the given period.

 Stock Fundamentals for AVEO